thainnos/Salt-and-Pepper/README.md

 # Salt&Pepper - Security Behavior Card Game

-Salt&Pepper is a ...
+The card game aims to bring about an improvement in human information security behavior.

-The card game aims to bring about a change in Information Security Behavior.
+Salt\&Pepper is a shedding-type card game, i.e. the players start with a hand of cards and the objective of the game is to be the first player to discard all cards from one's hand.

 <table align="center"><tr><td align="center" width="9999">